GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 Start sniffing traffic
 =====

-You should have two additional terminal's open after starting the lab that represent an ubuntu client and server.
+You should have two additional terminals open after starting the lab that represent an ubuntu client and server.
 These hosts reside on docker containers.

 *A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.